SlackBuffer/blockchain-web/Go/TGPL.md

 - Variables store value.
 Simple expressions are combined into larger ones with operation like addition and subtraction.
 Basic types are collected into aggregates like arrays and structs.
 Expressions are used in statements whose execution order is determined by control-flow statements like `if` and `for`.
 Statements are grouped into functions for isolation and reuse.
 Functions are gathered into source files and packages
 ## Names
 - The name of Go functions, variables, constants, types, statement labels, and packages follow a simple rule: a name begin with a letter (that is, anything that Unicode deems a letter) or an underscore and may have any number of additional letters, digits, and underscores
-- Go has 2 keywords.
+- Go has **25** keywords.
 They cannot be used as names
     - `break`, `case`, `chan`, `const`, `continue`, `default`, `defer`, `else`, `fallthrough`, `for`, `func`, `go`, `goto`, `if`, `import`, `interface`, `map`, `package`, `range`, `return`, `select`, `struct`, `switch`, `type`, `var`
 - Go has about a dozen ***predeclared names*** like `int` and `true` for built-in constants, types, and functions
     - These names are not reserved, there're a handful of places where redeclaring one of them makes sense
 - Scope
-    - An entity declared within a function is local to that function.
+    - An entity declared within a function is **local** to that function.
 An entity declared outside a function is visible in **all files of the package** to which it belongs
 - Visibility
     - The case of the first letter of a name determines its visibility ***across package boundaries***
-    - A name beginning with an upper-case letter is exported.
+    - A name beginning with an upper-case letter is **exported**.
 That means it's visible and accessible outside of its own package and may be referred to by other parts of the program
 - Package names are always in lower case
 - There' no limit on name length
     - Go programs lean toward short names, especially for local variables with small scopes